vickyjha256/windowsapp/README.md

+# MyCleaner is a windows application developed in Node JS using electron package.

 # Electron Startup Program Manager

 This Electron application allows users to manage Windows startup programs.
 It requires administrative privileges to perform registry operations.